Want to spend some time this summer in the Utah mountains? Guess What?! There are summer activities at Snowbird Ski Resort!

 The Snowbird gondola or Ariel Tram is not included in your general admission but can be purchased separately.
 The gondola takes you up to the top of the resort.

 It is one of the best Summer Snowbird activities if you want to really get in the mountains and enjoy nature!

 You can spend time at the top enjoying the views, and then can either return to the base via the Gondola, chair lift, or hike or bike down.

-Please note that in the summer activities pass for 48″ and over the tram is not included.
-The Ariel tram is included in the under 42″ option but the tram is already free for children under 7.
+Please note that in the Snowbird summer activities pass for 48″ and over the tram is not included.
+The Snowbird Ariel Tram is included in the under 42″ option but the tram is already free for children under 7.
 If you have kids that range in ages it will end up costing you a lot more to add the Ariel tram to your day.

 Height Requirement: 4 years and 40 inches

 Snowbird also offers a tube ride.
 You walk up to the entrance of the attraction and get on a tube (one person per tube).
 The conveyor belt brings the tube to the top of the slide.

 This attraction is quick but fun.
 You slide down the hill, the top layer of which is AstroTurf.

 My kids did this one multiple times and really enjoyed it.
 It was also nice if there is a line it goes very quickly.

 Okay, this attraction is not really called free fall, but it’s how I think about it.
 My kiddos were too scared to do this one.
 You climb to the top of a tower.
 Once you get to the top you get buckled to a bungee cord.
 Okay, one, two, three, jump!